 - Does Baltimore sound like an ideal location in which to seek care?

 - Are there programs in the city that interest you and fit your needs?

 There are several laws and policies enacted to combat the problem of substance abuse in the community:

 Maryland Good Samaritan Overdose Prevention Law: In order to encourage people in the presence of overdoses who might be engaged in certain crimes, Maryland’s Good Samaritan law was enacted.
 Under this law, individuals who report a suspected drug overdose to police or emergency medical personnel will not be arrested or prosecuted for consumption or possession of illicit substances.10

 Overdose Prevention Act: The Overdose Prevention Act, created under the Heroin and Opioid Prevention Effort (HOPE) and Treatment Act set of bills in 2017, provides access to naloxone (Narcan) kits for all Maryland citizens through any pharmacy in the state.11

-The AIM to B’More Jail Diversion Program: For those convicted of low-level, non-violent crimes involving drug and alcohol use, the AIM program can redirect them to rehab instead of jail.13 This program is designed to prevent a heavy impact on the future of individuals involved in petty crime due to substance abuse, instead offering a second chance at living healthily within society.
+The AIM to B’More Jail Diversion Program: For those convicted of low-level, non-violent crimes involving drug and alcohol use, the AIM program can redirect them to rehab instead of jail.13 This is designed to prevent a heavy impact on the future of individuals involved in petty crime due to substance abuse, instead offering a second chance at living healthily within society.